rlsch/depth-flexion-conversion/README.md

-# master-thesis
+# Converting Depth Images and Point Clouds for Feature-based Pose Estimation

 ![Feature Images from Depth Images](docs/all-types-labeled.gif)

-Repository containing all code and stuff for my master thesis.
-For more specific documentation check the `docs/` directory.

 ## What is this

-The ultimate goal of this project is to localize depth images in a known 3D model.
-To achieve this the depth images are converted into a derived feature image that allows classical computer vision algorithm to detect features, like with classical camera images.
+Depth images are converted into a derived feature image that allows classical computer vision algorithm to detect features, like with classical camera images.
-From this point on, all algorithms for optical localization are applicable to depth images.
-This model can either be a laserscan, a reconstructed mesh or a dense pointcloud.

-All the science for that is written in my [master thesis (english)](docs/master-thesis-jonas-toth-compressed.pdf).
-The colloquium was done with these [slides (german)](https://docs.google.com/presentation/d/1AgL29JgIPFa-JzBv1tCFNl6jaYqtM5NkOHd3LxAx9p4/edit?usp=sharing).
+This repository belongs to the IROS 2023 publication "Converting Depth Images and Point Clouds for Feature-based Pose Estimation" by Lösch et.al (see section Citing / Citation).

+### Abstract
+In recent years, depth sensors have become more and more affordable and have found their way into a growing amount of robotic systems.
+However, mono- or multi-modal sensor registration, often a necessary step for further processing, faces many challenges on raw depth images or point clouds.

+This paper presents a method of converting depth data into images capable of visualizing spatial details that are basically hidden in traditional depth images.
+After noise removal, a neighborhood of points forms two normal vectors whose difference is encoded into this new conversion.
+Compared to Bearing Angle images, our method yields brighter, higher- contrast images with more visible contours and more details.

+We tested feature-based pose estimation of both conversions in a visual odometry task and RGB-D SLAM.
+For all tested features, AKAZE, ORB, SIFT, and SURF, our new Flexion images yield better results than Bearing Angle images and show great potential to bridge the gap between depth data and classical computer vision.
+Source code is available here: [https://rlsch.github.io/depth-flexion-conversion](https://rlsch.github.io/depth-flexion-conversion).

 ## Examples